WHATS HOT

 Screen for Child Anxiety Related Disorders

-Fortunately, there are screening tools for childhood anxiety disorders that are easy to access .
+Fortunately, there are screening tools for childhood anxiety disorders that are easy to access online.
 These can help parents identify whether their child is struggling with an anxiety disorder and get the support they need.

 The online screening is a series of questions such as: